Independent salary research. Not affiliated with BLS, NBRC, AARC, or any employer. Figures are estimates based on BLS OES May 2024 data.

 Adults over 65 are the fastest-growing demographic.
 COPD, pneumonia, and other respiratory conditions are far more prevalent in older adults, driving demand for RTs in hospitals, long-term care, and home health.

-Sleep Apnea Prevalence
+Sleep Apnea Awareness

-Post-Pandemic Respiratory Awareness
+Post-Pandemic Respiratory Capacity

 Expanding Scope of Practice